marbr639/DFT_based_CurieTemp_predictions/README.md

    - **Description**: Generates a disordered local moment (DLM) configuration with minimized short-range order (SRO).
    - **Input**:
      - Number of each species in the crystal.
      - Initial magnetic moment sizes for each species.
+     - Example: python get_best_DLM_config.py 48 16 0.5 2.2 ;This will produce MAGMOM and M_CONSTR lines where the first 48 atoms have unconstrained moments.
    - **Functionality**:
      - Determines whether the moments for each species are constrained based on their input sizes (less than 0.75 Bohr magnetons = unconstrained).
      - Requires access to: